Ho language: History

-A new state Jharkhand came into existence in November 2000.
-In its effort the state government has recently recommended Ho language to be included in the eighth schedule of the Constitution.
-There is hope in the initiative taken by the government as regard to the development of the Ho language in future.

-Rising significance of Ho language and UGC-NET
+Usage

+Under the Multilingual Education (MLE) programme, Odisha government has been providing primary education in Ho speaking areas.

 The University Grants Commission of India has already recognized Ho as a language and literature.
 Now, UGC is conducting National Eligibility Test examination in Ho language under the "'subject code 70"' in Tribal and Regional Language/Literature group.
 In Odisha and Jharkhand, Education in Ho at the primary level was introduced in 20 and 449 schools respectively and about 44,502 tribal students are pursuing their studies in the language.

 Besides education, Ho has also got its due recognition in the world of mass media.
 For the last few years, All India Radio (AIR) has been airing songs in Ho from the AIR centres in Keonjhar, Rourkela and Cuttack besides Baripada in Mayurbhanj district of Odisha state.
 Regular programs in Ho are broadcast from Chaibasa and Jamshedpur AIR centres in Jharkhand.
 Similarly, from Ranchi AIR centre in Jharkhand, regional news bulletins are broadcast two days a week Friday and Sunday.

-Demand for inclusion in the Eighth Schedule to the Constitution

-Odisha government and Jharkhand government has been continuously making demands of HO language for inclusion in Eighth Schedule to the Constitution of India.
-Ho peoples are also making continuous efforts to fulfill their demands as to be included in 8th scheduled.
-BJP Rajya Sabha MP and Union petroleum and steel minister Dharmendra Pradhan has also submitted a memorandum demanding that the government of India to include Ho in the Constitution to give it an official status .The same request has also been made by the Department of personnel, Jharkhand.
-Former Home minister Rajnath singh also assured for Ho language to be included in 8th scheduled of constitution and Minister Rajnath Singh assured to take appropriates steps to fulfil the demand, said union minister Dharmendra Pradhan.

-Employment opportunities in Ho languages

-The students who are enrolling in Ho language which has been provided by Ranchi University, Ranchi and Kolhan university, Chaibasa are getting jobs in archaeological centres and works as translator.
-After passing class XII, the students can pursue UG Course in Ho language in Ranchi university, Ranchi.
-Similarly, Odisha government has also been providing education to Ho tribal students in Ho language called as Multi-lingual education system and the tribal youths are getting jobs as teacher in Ho language and earning good salaries for multilingual education of odisha.